axonivy-market/a-trust-connector/README.md

 Before any signing interactions between the **Axon Ivy Engine** and the **A-Trust Handy Signatur** services can be run, they have to be introduced to each other.
 This can be done as follows:

-1. Create an A-Trust Signatur-Box: https://www.a-trust.at/de/handy-signatur/signaturbox/
+1. Register an A-Trust Handy-Signatur account: https://www.a-trust.at/en/handy-signatur/handy-signatur-activation/

-2. Register an A-Trust Handy-Signatur account: https://www.a-trust.at/en/handy-signatur/handy-signatur-activation/
+2. Create an A-Trust Signatur-Box and get a new open API key: https://www.a-trust.at/en/handy-signatur/signaturbox/

 3. Open the `Definitions/Web Service Clients` Editor in your Designer and select `ATrustHandysignaturService` client.